rickzanussi/cryptobet/security.md

 # Pseudo-random numbers

+Pseudo-random becuase a full randomo is not possible: all the node have to compute the same "random" number to verify the transaction..

 In Cryptobet, the pseuo-random functions are use for
 1) find the position of the range of the winning zone into all the possible numbers
 2) fins the winning number between the number in the winning zone